teddywing/github-review-stats/README.md

   GraphQL API or a local copy of the repository).

+## Bugs
+* github-fetch-reviews: Frequently errors with “OSError: [Errno 12] Cannot allocate memory”.
+To bypass the error, keep re-running the script until it completes successfully.

 ## License
 Copyright © 2024 Teddy Wing.
 Licensed under the GNU GPLv3+ (see the included COPYING file).